olivere/esdiff/README.md

 It does so by scrolling over the indices.
 To allow for a stable sort order, it uses `_id` by default (`_uid` in ES 5.x).

+You need Go 1.11 or later to compile.

 ## Example usage

 First, we need to setup two Elasticsearch clusters for testing,